-The music has emotion, gravitas, style, vulnerability and a hidden strength.
-The lament and melancholy which the music appears to conjure is in no way self-pitying – in fact the music is alive with hope and breaths optimism.
+The music has emotion, gravitas, style, vulnerability and hidden strength.
+The lament and melancholy which the music appears to conjure are in no way self-pitying – in fact, the music is alive with hope and breaths of optimism.
 There is a dichotomy at the heart of the music: the happy and sad, the ancient and the modern, the melody and improvisation.

 Sonic variation and alternatives are not an option on a solo triple-harp album, but Llio is joined by a young pupil of hers, Elin Wyn Jones, on some tracks as they duet on ‘Malltraeth’, ‘Llwyn Onn’ and ‘Pen Rhaw’.
 Llio in her youth was a pupil of the pre-eminent triple harpist Nansi Richards, whom she toured and performed with, thus including duets with her own pupil allows Llio to pay homage to and continue this tradition.
 On Enlli Llio places herself firmly within the canon of traditional Welsh harp music, while simultaneously pushing the musical boundaries and frontiers of that same (inherently conservative) tradition.